jwmi/BayesianMixtures.jl/README.md

 - multivariate normal with diagonal covariance matrix, and
 - multivariate normal (with unconstrained covariance matrix).

 For all models, inference is performed using the Jain-Neal split-merge samplers, including both conjugate and non-conjugate cases (Jain and Neal, 2004, 2007).
-For MFMs, this is done using the results of Miller and Harrison (2017).
+For MFMs, this is done using the results of Miller and Harrison (2018).

 Please cite the following publication if you use this package in your research:
 > J. W. Miller and M. T. Harrison.
-Mixture models with a prior on the number of components. *Journal of the American Statistical Association*, 2017.
-(In press) http://arxiv.org/abs/1502.06241.
+Mixture models with a prior on the number of components. *Journal of the American Statistical Association*, Vol. 113, 2018, pp. 340-356. [(journal link)](https://www.tandfonline.com/doi/abs/10.1080/01621459.2016.1255636) [(arXiv)](http://arxiv.org/abs/1502.06241).

 ## Installation